-Performing a Community Health Needs Assessment is the best way for the Hospital to understand how we can develop programs that best serve the needs of our patients.
-By conducting internal patient surveys and assessing interview data, as well as data available through sources such as MassCHIP, behavioral risk factor survey data, quality bench marking data, special reports such as the DPH reports on Racial and Ethnic Health Disparities or periodic Birth Statistics and market data, we keep informed on our communities' changing health needs.
-In addition, we solicit community input through mechanisms such as surveys, web site communication and a large network of nearly 30 community contacts as well as the development of the Hospital's first Patient-Family Advisory Council.
+Performing a Community Health Needs Assessment is the best way for the hospital to understand how we can develop programs that best serve the needs of our patients.
+By conducting internal patient surveys and assessing interview data, as well as data available through sources such as MassCHIP, behavioral risk factor survey data, quality bench marking data, special reports such as the Department of Public Health reports on racial and ethnic health disparities or periodic birth statistics and market data, we keep informed on our communities' changing health needs.
+In addition, we solicit community input through mechanisms such as surveys, web site communication and a large network of nearly 30 community contacts as well as the development of the hospital's first Patient-Family Advisory Council.

 Current identified community health priorities include chronic diseases, such as asthma, cancer and obesity; mental health and substance abuse; as well as access to care.

 Since 1875, Lawrence General Hospital has served the health care needs of the residents of the Merrimack Valley, and pledges to continue that tradition with services for the entire family.
 This pledge is built on our mission, vision and values, and is embodied today in the hospital’s commitment to its Community Benefits Program.
 This program is defined as the activities that enhance the quality of life and well-being of residents of our service area.
 It encompasses charity care for all in need, treatment of illness regardless of race, color or creed, and the implementation of wellness programs.

 In support of our mission, our goal is to better meet the needs of the patients we serve and to improve the quality, safety and continuity of care delivered in a patient and family-centered care model.

 The Goals of our Community Benefits are as follows: